- Departments A - D

 How Can I Get an Air District Burn Permit?

-Currently Air District Burn Permits are not available online.
-Burn Permits can be obtained in person at the Air District office at 110 Maple Street, Auburn, CA 95603 Monday – Thursday, 8 AM to 5 PM and by appointment on Friday.
-In some cases, a Burn Permit may be able to be obtained electronically through email with the Burn Permit invoice paid online.
+All other types of burning require an air district burn permit.
+These permits are not available on line.
+Air District burn permits can be obtained in person at the Air District office at 110 Maple Street, Auburn, CA 95603 Monday – Thursday, 8 AM to 5 PM and by appointment on Friday.
+In some cases, an Air District burn permit may be able to be obtained electronically through email with the accompanying invoice paid online.

 Further information can be obtained by calling 530-745-2330 or by email at [email protected].